omkar454/JARVIS-AI-Assistant/README.md

 ```bash
 python intro.py
 ```

-➡️ Loading screen will appear
+➡️ The loading screen will appear.
+➡️ Then, the GUI (`jarvis_frontend1.py`) will launch automatically.
 ➡️ Then GUI (`jarvis_frontend1.py`) will launch automatically

 ---